 Then you can slather on some more sauce on each rack once they are grilled.
 You really can never have too much BBQ Sauce.
 Especially, when it's homemade!
 Just be sure to provide some thick napkins for your guests.

-These ribs would be a great dinner idea for Memorial Day, Father’s Day, or 4th of July!
+- These ribs would be a great dinner idea for Memorial Day, Father's Day, or the 4th of July!

 please leave a rating and a review below!